DavidChuks/HCS_bakeoff_one/README.md

 # HCS_bakeoff_one
-I have provided source code for a simple application that displays a 4x4 grid of square buttons.
+The class provided source code for a simple application that displays a 4x4 grid of square buttons.
 These light up one at a time.
 Users must click the lit buttons as accurately and quickly as they can.

-I've provided a basic example design (not necessarily good!) in the scaffold (a red dot).
-You mission is to devise a technique that facilitates clicking these buttons (every button must be equally clickable at any instant).
-Time is the important measure (though a time penalty will be assigned at the bakeoff for performances under 95%).
+The mission is to devise a technique that facilitates clicking these buttons (every button must be equally clickable at any instant).
+Time is the important measure!